Surrey Heath: Geography

 The former Frimley and Camberley Urban District covering the west of the borough is an unparished area, governed directly by Surrey Heath Borough Council.

 Within the borough there are five Sites of Special Scientific Interest, four of which are part of the Thames Basin Heaths Special Protection Area of European Importance as a habitat for certain endangered bird species; these make up some of the six Wildlife Reserves managed by Surrey Wildlife Trust in Surrey Heath.

 Elections

-Since the last boundary changes in 2019 the council has comprised 35 Councillors representing 14 wards, with each ward electing two or three Councillors.
-Elections are held every four years.
+Since the last boundary changes in 2019 the council has comprised 35 councillors representing 14 wards, with each ward electing two or three councillors.
+Elections were held every four years.

+Further borough council elections were cancelled in 2026, and an election for the new West Surrey Council was held instead.
+West Surrey Council will formally come into being and take over local government functions in the area on 1 April 2027, at which point Surrey Heath Borough Council and the borough of Surrey Heath will be abolished.

 Wider politics

 The whole borough lies within the Surrey Heath constituency.
 The constituency is slightly larger than the borough, including the Normandy and Pirbright ward of Guildford Borough Council.

 In 2014, the British Election Study named Surrey Heath as the most right-wing constituency in the country.